 HOW DOES A PIANO ACTION WORK?

-There are many ways to prevent dimensional changes and instability in a piano action.
-But, before discussing those preventative measures, it will help to understand how a piano action works.
+There is a way to prevent dimensional changes and instability in a piano action.
+But first, it will help to understand how a piano action works.

 THE BIG PICTURE